kadena-community/kadena.js/docs/kadena-docs-style-guide.md

 ### Special notice paragraphs

 If there's text that requires more attention than the surrounding body, consider isolating it as a standalone note or tip.
-However, **think twice** before adding any type of special notice, embedding details, or using tabbed boxes.
+However, **think twice** before adding any type of special notice components or tabbed boxes.
-These elements can all be distracting and too many of them make text unreadable.
+These elements can be distracting and too many of them can make the text unreadable.

-Because they are generally **disruptive** to the reader's experience, ask yourself if it is really necessary to stop the reader's forward progress by adding any other special component.
+Because they are generally **disruptive** to the reader's experience, ask yourself if it is really necessary to stop the reader's forward progress by adding a special component.
 In most cases, it's more effective to integrate the information in the main body of the text.
 If you use any special notice components at all, use them sparingly.

+**Note**—Indicates neutral or positive information that emphasizes or supplements important points of the main text.
+A note supplies information that may apply only in special cases.
+Examples are memory limitations, equipment configurations, or details that apply to specific versions of a program.

+**Tip**—Helps users apply the techniques and procedures described in the text to their specific needs.
+A tip suggests alternative methods that may not be obvious and helps users understand the benefits and capabilities of the product.
+A tip is not essential to the basic understanding of the text.

+**Caution**—Advises users that failure to take or avoid a specific action could result in loss of data.

 ### Tense